 Logo Treatments to Avoid

-For all Sub Department logos, please see Sub Branding Guide.
+For information about Department logos and other sub-organizations logos, please see the Sub Branding Guide.

 There are a few specific types of groups that are allowed to have their own custom logo.
 All must go through an approval process.
 Once approved University Relations, working with each group, will design the logo.